 Signs of Caregiver Burnout and How to Prevent It

-Out of love, out of obligation, maybe out of a sense of just doing what’s right, you are one of more than 65 million adults in North America taking care of an elderly, chronically ill or disabled loved one.
-Family caretakers average 20 hours of unpaid in-home care per week.
-87 percent of them are not getting enough sleep.
+Out of love, out of obligation, maybe out of a sense of just doing what’s right, you might be one of more than 40 million adults in North America taking care of an elderly, chronically ill or disabled loved one, according to Pew Research Center.

 You’re on the road to caregiver burnout.
 It’s not taken lightly by psychologists—who define it as “a debilitating psychological condition brought about by unrelieved stress”—and should not be taken lightly by you.
-By the time most caregivers suspect signs of burnout, they’re already suffering a myriad of ailments.
+By the time most caregivers suspect burnout, they’re already suffering myriad symptoms.

-They may be coping not only with a loved one’s illness but with financial pressures, changes in family dynamics and a general disruption in family life.
-All together, it’s a recipe for caregiver burnout that would negatively affect anyone’s ability to provide good care.
-That kind of stress can also place the caregiver’s health at risk.
+In addition to coping with a loved one’s illness, they might also deal with financial pressures, changes in family dynamics and a general disruption in family life.
+It’s a recipe for caregiver burnout that would negatively affect anyone’s ability to provide good care and potentially place the caregiver’s health at risk.

-It’s up to you manage your stress levels and protect yourself from burning the candle at both ends.
+If you know what caregiver burnout is, you can protect yourself from burning the candle at both ends.

 14 Warning Signs of Caregiver Burnout